tlonny/bearmq/README.md

 When setting this value (default is 3 hours), ensure it's high enough to prevent unlocking during long-running job processing.
 If a job group unlocks while processing, another job from the same group could start processing simultaneously.

+### Explicit Failures / Job Metadata

+The Job Definition work function accepts the typed payload as its first argument and a `Metadata` object as its second.
+This metadata object has the following properties:

+  - `jobId : string`
+  - `jobGroup : string`
+  - `markAsFailed: () => void`

+The default behaviour of BearMQ is to mark any job as successful if an error is not thrown.
+However, there may be instances where we don't want to throw an error, but still would like to mark the job as failed (for retry purposes).
+We can do this by simply calling: `metadata.markAsFailed()` somewhere within the job.

 ### Events

 BearMQ provides a rich set of events.
 Subscribe to them using `Context#addEventHandler` with a custom event handler.
 Available events include: